 A close company is essentially most family owned companies in NZ, technically it means 5 or fewer shareholders.

 Close companies can elect to use either the cost or kilometre rate method explained above instead of paying FBT.
-However, this only applies to new vehicles acquired during the 2017/2018 year.
+However, this only applies to new vehicles acquired since the 2017/2018 year.
 Once a method is elected, the company will continue to use it until the vehicle is disposed or ceases being used for business use.

 If the above criteria doesn’t apply to you, you will still fall under the FBT rules.
 However, if you do fall under the FBT rules, talk to us.
 We have some ways to correctly account for this without having the fuss of FBT returns.

 What to do with the GST when you buy a Vehicle